esmilc/ImagineersFinalProject/README.md

     we could possibly use a minheap
-    minHeap is organized by start time, but if 2 are equal chooses the one with lowest wait time my implementation could be considered a greedy algorithm
+    minHeap is organized by start time, but if 2 are equal chooses the one with lowest wait time my implementation could be considered a greedy algorithm [REMINDER] I need to add a timer to time the algorithm

 Features to [POSSIBLY] add: